peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 3) Use the odometry recording  `record_odom_all.py` and plotting `plot_all.py` to compare results.

+> [!WARNING]
->warning: the data will be overwrite if you run the launch file again.
+> the data will be overwrite if you run the launch file again.

 ### **Results**
 We tested the system by making the robot move in a **circular left turn** using different kinematic models.